Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 5 Dec 2012: Appeals Commissioner

-Carol Read worked at Canada Post for 35 years during which time she held various elected positions with the Canadian Union of Postal Workers, including local President.
-For 14 years Carol was the local Grievance Officer.
+Carol Read has a Bachelor of General Studies degree, and a Labour Studies Certificate from the Labour College of Canada.
+She worked at Canada Post for 35 years where she held various elected positions with the Canadian Union of Postal Workers, including 14 years as local Grievance Officer and two years as local President.
+Carol has been a member on the Employment Insurance Board of Referees.

 Jamie Tiessen